 History Professor: Education Requirements and Career Information

-Teaching at 2- or 4-year colleges and universities requires at least a master's degree in the field for non-tenure, part-time or temporary positions.
+Teaching at two- or four-year colleges and universities requires at least a master's degree in the field for non-tenure, part-time or temporary positions.
 Coursework for the master's might cover topics such as history of different geographical areas, major historical events and the history of different cultures.
 During a master's degree program, students typically focus on a specific history topic.
 Coursework is usually a combination of classroom study, lectures and research.
-Many programs require a thesis upon completion and some programs may include mandatory fieldwork or research seminars.
+Many programs require a thesis upon completion, and some programs might include mandatory fieldwork or research seminars.
 Working as a teaching assistant enables graduate students to gain first-hand experience teaching at the college level.

-According to the U.S. Bureau of Labor Statistics (BLS), history professors earned a mean annual salary of $70,860 as of May 2010 (www.bls.gov).
-Those working at 4-year colleges and universities received an average wage $72,930 annually, which was higher than the $65,610 average annual wage earned by those employed at junior colleges.
+According to the U.S. Bureau of Labor Statistics (BLS), history professors earned a median annual salary of $66,790 as of May 2013 (www.bls.gov).
+Those working at four-year colleges and universities received an average wage of $76,620 annually, which was higher than the $66,270 earned by those employed at junior colleges.

 Related to History Professor